--Identify ‘actionable’ molecular pathways that can predict patient outcome and therefore assist the tailoring and improve the effectiveness of therapeutic interventions.
+-Identify ‘actionable’ targets/molecular pathways that can predict patient outcome and therefore assist the tailoring and improve the effectiveness of therapeutic interventions.

 Pro-tumorigenic activities of IFN-gamma have recently emerged depending on the context, intensity and durability of IFN-gamma signalling.
-The research team is studying whether T-cell infiltration and IFN-gamma production in the AML bone marrow microenvironment correlate with patient response to immunotherapeutic agents, including novel bi-specific antibodies.
-Cutting-edge technologies, including spatially-resolved highly multiplex digital immunohistochemistry, are being used to analyse the location, density and functional orientation of the different immune cell populations in AML biopsies, i.e., the ‘immune contexture’ of the tumour microenvironment.
+The research team is studying whether T-cell infiltration and IFN-gamma production in the AML bone marrow microenvironment correlate with patient response to immunotherapeutic agents, including bispecific antibodies and chimeric antigen receptor (CAR) T cells.
+Cutting-edge technologies, such as GeoMx-DSP and single-cell RNA-sequencing, are being used to analyse the location, density and functional orientation of the different immune cell populations in primary tissue biopsies, i.e., the ‘immune contexture’ of the tumour microenvironment.
 We are also focusing on the role played by IFN-stimulated genes in mediating resistance of AML cells to chemotherapy agents.

-We have obtained multiple data sets for AML, ovarian, prostate, lung and colorectal cancers from public repositories such as Array Express, TCGA and GEO.
-Inclusion in these studies is based on sample numbers (n>100) and good clinical annotation of samples (>95% complete coverage for 5 or more clinical features).
-Each data set is currently being mined for multiple immunological related features.
-The group has expertise in the identification of molecular features based on artificial neural network (ANN) analysis.
-We are also using analytical tools (CIBERSORT; PRECOG) to infer the frequency and quality of tumour-infiltrating immune cells from transcriptomic datasets and to identify immune determinants of patient response to therapy.
+We have curated publicly available datasets for AML, melanoma, ovarian, prostate, lung and colorectal cancers.
+Each data set is currently being mined for multiple cancer-related features, including signatures of immune effector senescence.
+The group has expertise in the identification of molecular drivers of cancer phenotypes based on artificial neural network (ANN) analysis.
+We are also using immune deconvolution algorithms (CIBERSORT; PRECOG; EPIC; quanTIseq) to infer the frequency and quality of tumour-infiltrating immune cells from transcriptomic datasets and to identify immune determinants of patient response to therapy.